huhuchen/domain_scan/README.md

-domain_sacn
+domain_scan
 ===========

-a cripts to detect available domain using envoy, whois and python
+a scripts to detect available domain using envoy, whois and python

 You should have installed envoy and pyparsing,if not,you can install them by using following command: